amplab/sprint/README.md

 `-t` instructs the benchmark tool to run the benchmark in the multi-core mode.
 Other parameters have the same meaning as the single-core benchmark.

+If you have any doubts or would like to report bugs, please contact us at anuragk [at] berkeley.edu ragarwal [at] berkeley.edu